Case against BJP leader for burning pics of Akhilesh, Mayawati during holika dahan

 They announced the pact for Madhya Pradesh and Uttarakhand as well in February.

 Both BSP and SP have taken their alliance to the third state outside Uttar Pradesh.
-Of the 48 Lok Sabha seats in Maharashtra, the Mayawati-led Bahujan Samaj Party will contest 45 and Akhilesh Yadav's Samajwadi Party will fight on three.
+Of the 48 Lok Sabha seats in Maharashtra, the Mayawati-led Bahujan Samaj Party will contest on 45 and Akhilesh Yadav's Samajwadi Party will fight on three.